Tyrrrz/Tyrrrz.me/data/blog/fakes-over-mocks/Post.md

 In an ideal world, our test scenarios, including the environment they execute in, should perfectly match real-life conditions.
 This is always desirable, but might not always be practical, as the system can rely on components that are difficult to test with, either because they are not available or because their behavior is inconsistent or slow.

 A common practice in cases like this is to replace such dependencies with lightweight substitutes that act as _test doubles_.
-Although doing so does lead to lower derived confidence, it's often a trade-off between usefulness and usability, which is essential in designing a robust and consistent test suite.
+Although doing so does lead to lower confidence, it's often a trade-off between usefulness and usability, which is essential in designing a robust and consistent test suite.

 That said, while test doubles can be implemented in different ways, most of the time developers tend to resort to _mocking_ as the default choice.
 This is unfortunate, as it typically leads to overuse of mocks where other forms of substitutes are more suitable, making tests [implementation-aware and fragile](https://en.wikipedia.org/wiki/Mock_object#Limitations) as a result.